eugeneware/debowerify/README.md

 A browserify transform to enable the easy use of [bower](https://bower.io) components in browserify client javascript projects.

-This can be used in conjunction with [deamdify](https://github.com/jaredhanson/deamdify) to require AMD components from AMD as well.
+This can be used in conjunction with [deamdify](https://github.com/jaredhanson/deamdify) to require AMD components from bower as well.

 ## Installation